CrossTheRoadElec/Phoenix5-Documentation/README.md

 Use the web-based configuration page to [update](https://github.com/CrossTheRoadElec/Phoenix-Documentation#update-your-can-devices) the firmware of the device.

+Note that the robot application must be **restarted** for the firmware version check to clear.
+This can be done by redeploying the robot application or simply restarting the robot.

 ## **CRF Firmware Versions**
 At the time of writing the latest firmware files are...
 - Pigeon-Application-0.41-FixedParamResp.crf